Be-Secure/BeSman/README.md

 ## For Windows

-BeSman only works with linux machines.
-So, if you are a windows user, you can use [oah-installer](https://github.com/be-secure/oah-installer), a component of [**OpenAppHack(OAH)**](https://openapphack.github.io/OAH/), to install [oah-shell](https://github.com/be-secure/oah-shell) in the local system and using it to bring up [oah-bes-vm](https://github.com/be-secure/oah-bes-vm) with BeSman installed.
+BeSman is designed to work with linux machines.
+So, if you are a windows user, you can use [oah-installer](https://github.com/be-secure/oah-installer), a component of [**OpenAppHack(OAH)**](https://openapphack.github.io/OAH/), to install [oah-shell](https://github.com/be-secure/oah-shell) in the local system and using it to bring up [oah-bes-vm](https://github.com/be-secure/oah-bes-vm), an ubuntu VM, with BeSman installed.

 ### Pre-requisites